 Also, make sure your policy covers you for liability while your away (most do).

 THRIFTY TIP!
-While you’re reviewing your homeowners insurance policies, see what qualifies you for discounts on your existing coverage.
+While you’re reviewing your homeowner’s insurance policies, see what qualifies you for discounts on your existing coverage.
 For example, my company offers discounts for having home security systems with remote monitoring, water leak sensors, video doorbell cameras, and much more.
-Your agent can provide you with a list of “qualifying” smart technology.
+Your agent can provide you with a list of “qualifying” smart technology that will help protect your home while you’re on vacation.

 Get it serviced by a qualified company, or do it yourself if you know how!
 You absolutely do not want to come back from your vacation to a fire damaged home because your furnace malfunctioned.
 Trust me, I know!